CommonAccord/Site-Org/Doc/02/Sec/UCRegents_LibraryLicense_Materials.01.md

 3.3.13.Ti=Interlibrary Loan

-3.3.13.sec=Using electronic, paper, or intermediated means, {Licensee} at its discretion may fulfill occasional requests from other institutions, a practice commonly called Interlibrary Loan.  {Licensee} agrees to fulfill such requests in compliance with Section 108 of the United States Copyright Law (17 USC §108, “Limitations on exclusive rights: Reproduction by libraries and archives&rdquo;) and the Guidelines for the Proviso of Subsection 108(2g)(2) prepared by the National Commission on New Technological Uses of Copyrighted Works.
+3.3.13.sec=Using electronic, paper, or intermediated means, {Licensee} at its discretion may fulfill occasional requests from other institutions, a practice commonly called Interlibrary Loan.  {Licensee} agrees to fulfill such requests in compliance with Section 108 of the United States Copyright Law (17 USC Sec.
+108, "Limitations on exclusive rights: Reproduction by libraries and archives") and the Guidelines for the Proviso of Subsection 108(2g)(2) prepared by the National Commission on New Technological Uses of Copyrighted Works.

 3.3.=[02/Bit/Sec_13]